pmc-community/jekyll-site-template/doc-contents/_components/card.md

 ---

 # Summary
 A card is a great way to emphasise a piece of information and provide also relevant visual experience with images as well as references to more detailed sources (internal or external), while a card gallery is a great way to list elements of the same type (such as projects or categories).
-This component is designed to allow including cards and card galeries into your documents.
+This component is designed to allow including cards and card galleries into your documents.
 A card is made of an image header, a title, some content and a footer with links to more detailed sources.

 As many other Docaroo components, card supports embedding external content through other docaroo components.
-This a very powerful way of creating cards but shoud be used with care since cards should have a very short and relevant content.
+This a very powerful way of creating cards but should be used with care since cards should have a very short and relevant content.
 The next examples shows how to create cards with other Docaroo components.

 Cards can be included as single items or in galleries of cards.
 As much as possible avoid using single simple cards.
-Use them only when you want to break the monotony of a text or to emphahis something really important.
+Use them only when you want to break the monotony of a text or to emphasise something really important.
 Try to use cards with aside content or galleries of cards

 The size of the cards is based on the best practice in creating components able to ensure both readability and good visual effects.
 However, the card settings can be modified as per your preferences by changing the default values in `_data/buildConfig` file.